 The TCC District Board of Trustees Policy 05-03 Assessment and Evaluation outlines the expectations and requirements for portfolios.
 Faculty on annual contract and post award-review are expected to complete portfolios.

-The required elements of the portfolio align with the supporting documents for the Talent Management System with the exception of two items: Teaching Philosophy and Instructional Innovations.
+The required elements of the portfolio align with the supporting documents for the Talent Management System with the exceptions of two items: Teaching Philosophy and Instructional Innovations.
 Resources are available in the Online Modules and Workshops section of this website to provide information, inventories, and examples for developing or revising a teaching philosophy.
 Instructional innovations may be included in the Talent Management System in the instructional goals section or under the fundamental competencies.
 These may be reflected upon in the portfolio.

 In the optional components of the portfolio, curricular revisions are included in the Talent Management System, making it easy to include this information in the portfolio.
 All of the other optional items may be included.

 Classroom observations, student course evaluations and student success data are included in the Talent Management System.
 Faculty members completing a portfolio will ask a peer to review the required items of the portfolio and provide feedback to be included in the portfolio.
 The peer should be someone who teaches in the same field because of the nature of the items the peer is reviewing.
 If there isn't another full time faculty member who teaches in the same field, then another faculty member in the same division may serve as the peer reviewer.

 In most cases, results of employer surveys are not available.
 If applicable, the supervisor will provide them.
 Typically, employer surveys are conducted in healthcare professions.